fjod/Reinforced-wiki/Unit-Test.md

 # The concept

 Tecture gives you ability to [[capture test data|Test-Data]] and to [[generate validation|Generate-Validation]].
-The idea is to extract piece of business logic into unit test project, set up infrastructure using `TectureBuilder`, do several "code-build-debug" cycles until feature will not be implemented and after that, capture final test data, generate validation and leave test method for further regression checks.
+The idea is to extract piece of business logic into unit test project, set up infrastructure using `TectureBuilder`, do several "code-build-debug" cycles until feature is implemented and after that, capture final test data, generate validation and leave test method for further regression checks.

 # Set up infrastructure

 In playground I use typical [unit test project](https://github.com/reinforced/Reinforced.Tecture/tree/master/Playground/Reinforced.Samples.ToyFactory.Tests) with xUnit connected.
-Also I've made several infrastructure classes that invoke test data capturing, validation generation and write resulting files under the certain folder of tests project.
-[Feel free to borrow them](https://github.com/reinforced/Reinforced.Tecture/tree/master/Playground/Reinforced.Samples.ToyFactory.Tests/Infrastructure), but do not hesitate to create yours if you feel not comfortable with my setup.
+Also I created several infrastructure classes which implement test data capturing, generate validation and write resulting files under the certain folder of tests project.
+[Feel free to borrow them](https://github.com/reinforced/Reinforced.Tecture/tree/master/Playground/Reinforced.Samples.ToyFactory.Tests/Infrastructure), but do not hesitate to create your own if you feel not comfortable with my setup.

 ## How I do that
-- Create unit test class that inherits `TectureTestBase`
+- Create unit test class that inherits from `TectureTestBase`
 - Create test method that validates particular case
 - Put the following line into it:
 ```csharp
 using var c = Case(out ITecture ctx);
 ```
-- Call my services, logic or queries using `ctx` variable
+- Call services, logic or queries using `ctx` variable
 - Run/debug unit test on local database
 - If it succeeds - I receive `%TestName%_Validation.cs` and `%TestName_TestData.cs` in the folder `%TestName%` near the test class
 - I turn my initial using into